-After graduating, you may like to undertake further study in the Certificate III in Individual Support (CHC33015), or Certificate IV in Disability (CHC43115).
+After graduating, you may like to undertake further study in

 This course provides a pathway to further qualifications.
 It is not intended as a replacement for full certificate-level qualifications.
 By attaining this course, you are strongly encouraged to further develop your skills and knowledge through the attainment of full qualifications.